JustSleightly/SleightlyBall/README.md

 Assuming you have a **commercial license** for SleightlyBall, the script generates everything from scratch, making it easy to export without worrying about conflicting with other packages.

-You can find these generated resources at _Assets/JustSleightly/SleightlyBall/Generated Resources/_
+You can find these generated resources at ***Save File Path**/GeneratedSBResources/*.
+By default, this is *Assets/JustSleightly/SleightlyBall/GeneratedSBResources/*.

 The folder with your avatar's SleightlyBall under Generated Resources is the only one you need to export, aside from the files of the actual balls you used with the tool.
 The only exception to this is if you did not have an FX controller, Gesture controller, Expression Parameters, or Expressions Menu by default, in which those will be generated in your _Assets/_ folder.

-**You may not** export or redistribute the _SleightlyBall.dll_ file under _Assets/JustSleightly/SleightlyBall/Resources/.
+**You may not** export or redistribute the _SleightlyBall.dll_ file under *Assets/JustSleightly/SleightlyBall/Resources/*.
 Please refer to the full Terms Of Use on my [store](https://store.sleightly.dev/).

 </details>